Key Points

 - 116 million tons of greenhouse gas emissions result from the pet food industry each year

 The pet food industry has a large environmental impact, responsible for an estimated 300 million pounds of plastic waste each year—most of which comes from single-use packaging that ends up in landfills.
+With the number of U.S. households with pets continuing to rise, pet ownership is at an all-time high, and dogs make up a significant portion of the pet population, further increasing demand for pet food and packaging.

 Most pet food packaging is made from multi-layered plastic that preserves freshness—but it’s also notoriously difficult to recycle.
 This means that even well-intentioned consumers often have no choice but to throw the packaging away.